sergiodxa/yifi-search/readme.md

 # YIFI Search
-Isomorphic Flux React.js WebApp for search torrents with the YIFI's API.
+Backbone.js WebApp for search torrents with the YIFI's API.

 ## Install
 Download the Github repository with: